|Confirmations requirements under EMIR|

 Timely confirmation is not addressed in the ISDA 2013 Portfolio Reconciliation, Dispute Resolution and Disclosure Protocol published by the International Swaps and Derivatives Association, Inc. (the "ISDA Protocol") but is the subject of other ISDA documentation.

-EFET's form of EMIR Risk Mitigation Techniques Agreement (the ERMTA) contains an elective provision providing for negative affirmation for confirmation.
+EFET's form of EMIR Risk Mitigation Techniques Agreement (ERMTA) contains an elective provision providing for negative affirmation for confirmation.

 The same approaches apply for the treatment by the ERMTA and ISDA Protocol of the counterparty statuses under EMIR.